 As we mentioned, humidity acts together with temperature in affecting a chameleon’s ability to last without water.

-We’ve ranked the combinations of temperature and humidity and their effect on how long a chameleon can go without water and food below (from longest time to shortest):
+We’ve ranked the combinations of temperature and humidity and their effect on how long a chameleon can go without water and

 - High humidity and low temperature